Predicting the Emergence of Induction Heads in Language Model Pretraining: Experiment 3: Synthetic Data

 Lastly, for (3) marginal token distribution shape, we consider 3 distribution shapes that are increasingly less uniform: Uniform, Gaussian, and Zipfian distributions.
 This is because natural language is uniquely characterized by a Zipfian distribution, an inverse power law that expresses the frequency of a given word as inversely correlated with its rank, and that it has been shown to affect the emergence of \gls{icl} capabilities (e.g., \citealp{chan2022data}).

 Taken together, we have 3 (shape of marginal distribution) $\times$ 2 (local dependency) $\times$ 2 (categoriality) = 12 unique data configurations.
 We note that a subset of these configurations, specifically the $-$D$+$C configurations, are not conceivable.
 This is because, since $-\text{D}$ is defined as a matrix with identical rows (each token's transition distribution is identical), both within-category and between-category similarities are 1.
-Hence, we have the total of 9 combinations of features, each of which is a process that generates the pretraining data.
-See \Cref{ch5:tab:dists} in \Cref{data-summary} for the summary of the configurations, as well as the empirical validations of each configuration.
+Hence, we have a total of 9 combinations of features, each of which generates the pretraining data.